0xB0BAFE77/0xSciTE4AHK/README.md

 Example: The current version of SciTE displays [GetKeyState as a command](https://i.imgur.com/aWgDNVf.png) (orange is command in the Hat of God theme).
 But the calltip card is for a function.
-Then, if you click the little arrow on the calltip, you get the [function calltips](https://i.imgur.com/ujaLVd0.png).
+Then, if you click the little arrow on the calltip, you get the [command calltip](https://i.imgur.com/ujaLVd0.png).
 The reason?
 The last time this API was updated, the GetKeyState command hadn't been deprecated.
 That was years ago.
 My API has removed GetKeyState as a command, the keywords file has it updated as a built-in function (so it highlights correctly), and has only one calltip that is [highly updated](https://i.imgur.com/hCafNOl.png).
 You'll immediately notice all the extra info provided.